ohollmen/DPUT/README.md

 # DPUT::DockerRunner - Run docker in automated context with preconfigured options

+Allows
+- Running a command under docker or generating the (potentially complex and long) full docker command
+- Setting user, group, current workdir
+- Mapping Docker bind volumes (the easy way, partially automated)
+- Adding users from host machine to container (not image) to share files with proper ownerships between host and container
+- Pass env vars from host environment to container

 ## DPUT::DockerRunner->new(%opts);

 Create new docker runner with options to run docker.